Could You Be Affected by a University Covid Breach of Contract?

 Overview

 Students pay universities for in-person tuition and access to facilities.
-However, strikes and Covid led to cancelled classes, online learning, and restricted services, so many students didn’t get the experience they signed up for.
+However, Covid led to cancelled classes, online learning, and restricted services, so many students didn’t get the experience they signed up for.

 Universities did not refund affected students for the disruption, and legal experts think this is a breach of contract.
 They believe students deserve compensation for the gap between the traditional university experience they paid for and the online courses they received.